massimilianobaldo/good-programmers/Report.md

 Using a IaC tool, it's possbile to create and change the configuration of resources in any moment, without use dashboard or fill forms.

-Back again to the example, suppose that you use an IaC tool, you create the first resource and then, if you need more of it, you simply copy/paste the same lines of code.
+Back again to the example, suppose that you use an IaC tool, you create the first resource and then, if you need more of it, you could simply copy/paste the same lines of code.
+Since the IaC tool is based on a programming language, a better approach can be to use loops and variables or even custom functions.

 Moreover, if you need to change a configuration for a specific resource, you modify the lines in which the resource is delcared and re-execute the deployment.